Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-SM D 10 months ago
+SM D about 1 year ago

 As a D3 resident I support this program for traffic calming.
 With all the development that has occurred two way stops need to turn into four-way stops.
 Also needs to be more traffic calming such a speed bumps around city parks.